 At first, I simply gave you an overview of where to stay in Sydney depending which walk interests you most.
 But when I got to the Royal National Park accommodation question, things got trickier.
 Now I'm diving deep so there's a roof over your head, whether you want hotels, caravan parks, camping tent sites, in-park options or boutique B&Bs.

-I've also split up the information into whether you have a car, or you're relying on public transport because that definitely changes my Royal National Park accommodation recommendations.
+I've also split up the information into whether you have a car, or are relying on public transport because that definitely changes my Royal National Park accommodation recommendations.

 First, choose from the best Royal National Park walks.
 Then scroll down to browse all your options or click on the heading to skip straight to your preferred accommodation style.